supriti8/Job-Recommender-System/README.md

 Built Item-based similarity model.
 Evaluated both the models.
 After the model is trained on the training data, it is used to compute the error (RMSE) on predictions made on the test data.
-A final data set is created with userIds as columns and top 15 job ids to recommend to the user as rows.
+A UI using streamlit is created with userIds as columns and top 5 job ids to recommend to the user.

+Inorder to use streamlit,
+* please use pip install streamlit
+* use the pathway of the stored files and run app.py to view the UI created.